-Fox control in City managed Land is undertaken to satisfy the City's obligation under the Biodiversity responsibility" approach where all landowners in the city undertake efforts on their own properties if they are experiencing issues with foxes.
+Fox control in City managed Land is undertaken to satisfy the City's obligation under the Biodiversity

+The city recognises that activities it takes alone will have little impact on the greater population of foxes throughout the City.
+The City encourages a "shared responsibility" approach where all landowners in the city undertake efforts on their own properties if they are experiencing issues with foxes.
 The City also works closely with Department of Biodiversity, Conservation and Attractions (DBCA) to coordinate efforts to achieve the greatest impact.